Skip to Content

 Of course, you should not forget the mint sauce or mint jelly!

-If you wanted a much lighter side with this meaty bite then how about a delicious samphire salad?
+If you wanted a much lighter side with this meaty bite, then how about a delicious samphire salad or my minted pea salsa?

 Port lamb gravy poured over a pan fried Barnsley chop with straw potatoes and crushed peas.